 The Department of History

 Ralph W. Mathisen (PhD, Wisconsin, 1979), Late Antiquity; social and cultural history of the Roman and Byzantine Empires; impact of the barbarian settlements; numismatics, prosopography, codicology, and computer applications to historical studies.
 He currently is working on books on “How the Barbarians Saved Civilization”; the late Roman comedy “The Querolus”; and (in collaboration with Danuta Shanzer) the life and letters of Desiderius of Cahors.
-He has authored or edited twelve books, most recently Romans, Barbarians, and the Transformation of The Roman World: Cultural Interaction and the Creation of Identity in Late Antiquity (with D.R.
+He has authored or edited twelve books, most recently Sources in Ancient Mediterranean Civilizations.
+Documents, Maps, and Images (Oxford University Press, 2016); Ancient Mediterranean Civilizations: Prehistory to 640 CE (2nd ed., Oxford University Press, 2014); Romans, Barbarians, and the Transformation of The Roman World: Cultural Interaction and the Creation of Identity in Late Antiquity (with D.R.
 Shanzer) (Ashgate Press, 2011); Ancient Mediterranean Civilizations: Prehistory to 640 CE (Oxford University Press, 2011); People, Personal Expression, and Social Relations in Late Antiquity, 2 vols.
 (Univ. of Michigan, 2003); Society and Culture in Late Antique Gaul.
 Revisiting the Sources (Ashgate, 2001) (with D.R.
 Shanzer); Law, Society, and Authority in Late Antiquity (Oxford Univ.
 Press, 2001); and Ruricius of Limoges and Friends: A Collection of Letters from Visigothic Aquitania (Liverpool Univ.
 Press, 1999), and has published over 70 scholarly articles, including, recently, “Provinciales, Gentiles, and Marriages between Romans and Barbarians in the Late Roman Empire,” Journal of Roman Studies 99 (2009), 140-155; “Ricimer's Church in Rome: How an Arian Barbarian Prospered in a Nicene World,” in N. Lenski, A. Cain, eds., The Power of Religion in Late Antiquity (Ashgate Press, 2009), 307-326"; “L'adventus consulaire pendant l'antiquité tardive,” in Agnès Bérenger, Eric Perrin-Saminadayar, eds., Les entrées royales et impériales : histoire, représentation et diffusion d'une cérémonie publique, de l'Orient ancien à Byzance (Paris, 2009), 139-156; “Palaeography and Codicology,” in D. Harvey, S. Hunter, eds., The Oxford Handbook of Early Christian Studies (Oxford Univ.
-Press, 2008), 140-168; “Where are all the PDBs?: The Creation of Prosopographical Databases for the Ancient and Medieval Worlds”, in K. Keats-Rohan, ed., Prosopography Approaches and Applications A Handbook (Oxford Univ.
+Press, 2008), 140-168; “Where are all the PDBs?: The Creation of Prosopographical Databases for the Ancient and Medieval Worlds (opens in a new window)”, in K. Keats-Rohan, ed., Prosopography Approaches and Applications A Handbook (Oxford Univ.
 Press, 2007), 95-126; “Peregrini, Barbari, and Cives Romani: Concepts of Citizenship and The Legal Identity of Barbarians in the Later Roman Empire," American Historical Review 111 (2006), pp.1011-1040.
-He is Director of the Biographical Database for Late Antiquity Project, editor of the Journal of Late Antiquity and Oxford Studies in Late Antiquity, a Guest Professor at the University of Heidelberg, and a Fellow of the American Numismatic Society.
+He is Director of the Biographical Database for Late Antiquity Project, Editor of Oxford Studies in Late Antiquity, Founding Editor and Editor Emeritus of the Journal of Late Antiquity, and a past Guest Professor at the University of Heidelberg, the University of Metz, and Central European University, and a Fellow of the American Numismatic Society.

 Affiliated History Department Medieval Faculty

-M. Megan Mclaughlin (PhD, Stanford, 1985), religion and society to 1200; women and gender; sexuality, gender, and politics in 11th-century Europe; rituals for the dead in 12th-century France.
+M. Megan Mclaughlin (Emerita; PhD, Stanford, 1985), religion and society to 1200; women and gender; sexuality, gender, and politics in 11th-century Europe; rituals for the dead in 12th-century France.

 Carol Symes (PhD, Harvard, 1999), Medieval Europe, especially France and England; cultural history; history of information media and communication technologies; history of theatre.